tobias-kuendig/hacompanion/README.md

 Just download the `_binary` file for your architecture and copy it to `~/.local/bin/hacompanion` (or any other path on your system).

+You can now start the companion with the `hacompanion` command.
+But before doing so, you have to set up the configuration:

 ## Getting started

 1. Make sure you have the [Mobile App integration](https://www.home-assistant.io/integrations/mobile_app/) enabled in Home Assistant (it is on by default).